How to care for solar panels in winter

 - A layer of 11 cm or more of snow should be carefully cleaned using only soft brushes.

 - If there is ice under the snow, never scratch it or try to clean it up.
-In the process of operation, the ice will melt from panels according to the same principle.
+The ice on the panels will melt according to the same principle during operation.